julianthome/biofuzz/README.md

 chown -R www-data:www-data /var/www/webchess/
 ```

-WebChess could be installed by opening the URL `http://localhost/webchess/install.php` in a browser and by following the installation procedure.
+WebChess can be installed by opening the URL `http://localhost/webchess/install.php` in a browser and by following the installation procedure.

 ## Database logger